-Whether you’re a newbie or a super fan, this epic guide to the Practical Magic books tells you everything you need to know about the series of four books by acclaimed author Alice Hoffman (plus one movie adaptation!).
+Whether you’re a newbie or a super fan, this epic guide to the Practical Magic books tells you everything you need to know about the historical novel series of four books by acclaimed author Alice Hoffman (plus one movie adaptation!).

 Practical Magic is the story of generations of the magical Owens women of Massachusetts, from a window of time from the Salem witch trials to the present, and the love curse that has plagued their family for generations.
 (It’s an especially great series for Fall self-care!)

 The Practical Magic books are an oxymoron: both beautiful and tragic, as is life, capturing the hearts of readers– myself included — for nearly twenty years.

 Below are the Practical Magic books (including their order), followed by reviews of each of the four books, including summaries, quotes, my thoughts, and what type of reader each book is best for.
 Lastly, get answers to frequently asked questions about the Practical Magic books.